leo91000/graphile_worker_rs/docs/src/guides/job-management.md

 The available cleanup tasks are:

 - `GcTaskIdentifiers`: removes task identifiers no longer referenced by jobs.
-- `GcJobQueues`: removes queue records no longer referenced by jobs.
+- `GcJobQueues`: removes unlocked queue records no longer referenced by jobs.
+  Jobs without a queue do not prevent unused queues from being removed.
 - `DeletePermanentlyFailedJobs`: deletes unlocked jobs whose attempts have reached `max_attempts`.